 Why is posture important?

 There’s a reason The Hunchback of Notre Dame looks so strange (apart from the actual facial features!)
 Bad posture might make you look like a shrinking violet, but it can also be bad for your health.
 First things first, good posture can completely increase your confidence, inside and out!
+So it comes as no surprise that anyone looking to improve their posture would check out sites like Corset HQ, as something like a waist trainer could help provide the necessary support to your back.
 Try standing in front of a mirror, and see how you look with your current posture.
 Now straighten up.
 See the difference?
 Good posture can take pounds off and show how confident you are on the inside!
 Healthwise, good posture helps your muscles and joints by keeping them in proper alignment, as well as keeping your spine strong.
 It also aids in digestive health – when you’re slouched over, imagine all your organs compressed together – not ideal to keep everything running smoothly!

 Correct that posture!

 Okay, so you wanna get a start on correcting your posture – we’ll lay out the 3 basics you need to know: sitting, standing and lying down.

 With your feet firmly on the floor and knees bent, roll your shoulders back and tilt your pelvis slightly forward.
 You’re in perfect position when your ears, shoulders and hips are in line and you’re sat comfortably straight.

 Stand straight, but make sure you don’t overcorrect and become stiff.
 Keep your feet hip-width apart and relax your shoulders, pulling them back and down.
 Your knees should be straight but not locked.
 Last but not least, raise your chin.

 This one is different for specific people – only you know which way is most comfortable for you!
 It’s suggested that you don’t sleep on your stomach, and if you’re most chilled lying on your side, a pillow between your knees will maintain the alignment of your spine.